yopeng2025/cub3D/README.md

 * **Concepts**:
     * **Textures & Colors**: Extracting wall paths and RGB values for floor/ceiling.
     * **Map Integrity**: Ensuring the map is fully enclosed by walls and the starting position is unique.
+    * **Dynamic Lighting Logic**: To simulate a fixed **Southeastern Sun**, the parser handles specific texture assignments (NO, SO, EA, WE) to mimic realistic                                       light and shadow casting based on wall orientation.

 ### 🔵 Part 2: Core Rendering
 * **Goal**: High-performance pixel manipulation.